top of page

 Goals: Learning or practicing coping skills, understanding emotions, teaching concepts, building rapport

-Jenga is a popular game among therapists–especially those who work with kids.
+Stacking tumbler block games are popular among therapists–especially those who work with kids.
 It’s a particularly easy one to set up.
-You can write a prompt on each Jenga block, or add a color using markers or stickers.
+You can write a prompt on each block, or add a color using markers or stickers.

 You can also print out prompts on sticky paper and stick or tape them to the blocks.